Ghana: Ryvanz Mia Children’s Home

 VOLUNTEER OPPORTUNITIES AT RYVANZ-MIA

 Education/Children: Ryvanz-Mia Childcare International currently is home for 19 children, ranging in age from 5-18 years old.
-Volunteers are tutoringencouraged to help in the daily care of the children (such as helping the younger children get dressed for school, laundry, cooking, and cleaning).
+Volunteers are encouraged to help in the daily care of the children (such as helping the younger children get dressed for school, laundry, cooking, and cleaning).
 Additionally, volunteers may undertake home improvement projects at the children’s home.
 There are many opportunities for individual tutoring sessions outside of school hours.
 Ryvanz-Mia has connected with a number of area nurseries, primary, and junior high schools.
 Volunteers are invited to teach at these schools, serving in conjunction with a local teacher.
 Volunteers serving in a school setting are encouraged to bring along with them some basic teaching materials as schools often have very limited educational resources.

 Special education– Ryvanz-Mia has partnered to work with the Kpando Community Inclusive School.
 Through our partnership we have been able to be involved in our volunteer’s renovating the school’s roof, build a urinal, paint classrooms/dorms and teach at the school.